Beringen coal preparation plant: Functionality

 After its excavation, the coal has to be sorted out from the waste rock before being sold.
 This task became, except from digging, one of the main activities of a colliery.
 In Beringen the coal preparation plant started operation in September 1924, two years after the mine itself went into production.
-Since then the capacity of coal preparation was expanded several times, and finally reached a production of 7,500 tonnes a day, 20 times the equivalent of the coal preparation plant of the Belgny-Trembleur mine in Wallonia.
+Since then the capacity of coal preparation was expanded several times, and finally reached a production of 7,500 tonnes a day, 20 times the equivalent of the coal preparation plant of the Blegny-Trembleur mine in Wallonia.

 Reclamation

 In 1989, when the mine closed, this building was about to be torn down as it seemed too big for adaptive reuse.
 Furthermore, its structure contains plenty of reusable valuable metals.
 Therefore, it is a quite difficult task to find a suitable adaptive reuse for coal washery plants.
 This is the very reason why there are not many coal preparation plants left on the sites of former European collieries.

 This building was selected and protected by Flemish minister Johan Sauwens in 1994, and was redesignated as a mining monument within the Flemish Mining Museum.
 In August 2010, the Flemish government handed out 1.39 million euros for the restoration of that building, which will become one of the strengths of the ERIH.

 Nevertheless, in the spring of 2013, the owner applied to the Flemish government to abolish the plant.
 However, under an international outcry from heritage organizations, the Ministry cabinet of Geert Bourgeois decided in July, not only on its conservation, but also on the restoration of the building.
 Therefore, a fund of 15.9 million euros was offered.
 By this move, only several little parts of the coal washery, which have been added recently, can be demolished.